 If you love the simplicity of a perfectly manicured yard but want to break it up a little, you could always plant a strip of easy care shrubbery between your yard and your driveway.
 Make sure you choose something with shallow roots, since you don’t want it affecting the concrete or gravel structure, and think about leaving some room for annuals to give a splash of color each year.

 Maybe you don’t want the hassle of greenery.
 You might actually have a black thumb.
 Perhaps you live in a climate that’s not conducive to growing green, blooming things.
 Whatever the reason, you can go completely urban, paving your entire yard in a lovely brick pattern.
-Landscaping ideas with brick pavers usually include some sort of image or pattern, and when it’s done correctly, will be as beautiful as any garden.
+Brick pavers usually include some sort of image or pattern, and when it’s done correctly, will be as beautiful as any garden.

 At times, the style of the home tends to dictate the imagination, and in this case, the fact that the house is a perfect sprawling gingerbread design, it lends itself perfectly to a simple but mysterious landscape creation.
 Small shrubs of various shades are peppered all along the front, and while you can see most of the windows, there are some taller spires that leave you wondering, what would you see if you could look through them?